 - Teaches the Ancient World in Film (e.g. Gladiator and 300) and Reacting to the Past (Historical Role-Playing Games)

-- Team-Teaching INTD Study Abroad to Greece in Spring 2018 3-week
+- Team-Teaching INTD Study Abroad to Italy in Spring 2022 3-week